 The German cable car (Eibsee)

 Funnily enough, this runs from the German side and is called Seilbahn Zugspitze or Cable car Zugspitze or Eibsee Cable Car.
-Yes, it get’s confusing, but if you’re driving from Garmisch-Partenkirchen it’s well signposted and easily accessible for a car or motorhome.
+Yes, it gets confusing, but if you’re driving from Garmisch-Partenkirchen it’s well signposted and easily accessible for a car or motorhome.
+If you have time, make sure to stop at beautiful Eibsee Lake, which has the most stunning colour water!

 This is a train (also called a rack-railway and one of four still working in Germany) which somehow magically climbs up a ridiculously steep mountain, It was opened in 1929 and the line is 19km long, which doesn’t sound very long but it’s ALL uphill.
 The line actually runs all the way to Garmisch, so you can start your journey there if you choose, but there is also a stop at the Eibsee cable car, which is useful if that’s where you’ve parked.